Which place is cheaper, Hong Kong or Beijing?

 Beijing is a fascinating, historic, and massive city.
 With plenty of activities and things to do, it's a huge city that draws plenty of visitors.
 It's a beautiful place to visit, too.
 Visitors also love the food, shopping, and museums.

 Hong Kong is a compact, dense, and cosmopolitan city.
 Visitors will also find so much to do here because it's a large city with many sights and attractions.
 The famous beauty of this place is one of the main draws.
-Other popular activities here include nightlife, food, and hiking.
+Other popular activities here include beaches, hiking, and shopping.

 Let's take a look at the differences and similarities between Hong Kong and Beijing.
 Then, you can decide for yourself which place is better for your next trip.

-You'll find many recognizable landmarks that put Beijing on the map.
+The museums and tourist attractions in Beijing are world-renowned.
 The city is filled with iconic landmarks including the Forbidden City, Tiananmen Square, and The Temple of Heaven.
 It's also essential that you plan a trip outside of town to the world renowned Great Wall of China.
 The trip takes about an hour and you can organize a tour through almost any hotel or tour company.

-Visitors can fill many days exploring the museums and attractions around Hong Kong.
+You'll find a good number of museums and monuments packed into Hong Kong.
 The city's skyline is one of the most famous "landmarks", but you'll also want to visit Victoria Peak, the Tian Tan Buddha Statue, Wong Tai Sin Temple, and Avenue of Stars.

 Dining out at restaurants in both Beijing and Hong Kong can be an enjoyable experience.